 Many UK species have seen a dramatic drop in numbers over the last few decades, making the UK one of the worst countries in the world for biodiversity loss.
 Over Wallop Parish is predominantly a rural location but is not immune from this phenomenon.
 Many species are finding it increasingly difficult to prosper here.
 Swifts and native bees are two notable examples of this.
-The number of swifts in Hampshire has declined by 50% since the millennium, with loss of nest sites being a major cause of this.
+The number of swifts in Hampshire has declined by 50% since the

+Use, duplication or disclosure of data contained on this sheet is subject to the restrictions on the title page of this docum en millennium, with loss of nest sites being a major cause of this.
 Insects, a vital link in the food chain, have seen even greater reductions in both their overall numbers and the variety that we see.
-A species list for the Parish can be found in the Hampshire Biodiversity Information Centre's (HBIC's) Parish Wildlife and Biodiversity report27 Evidence Base Document 9.
+A species list for the Parish can be found in the Hampshire Biodiversity Information Centre's (HBIC's) Parish Wildlife and Biodiversity report26 (Evidence Base Document 9.)